The Voice Crowns a Season 19 Winner - E! Online

 John took fifth place, DeSz nabbed fourth, and Ian was in third.

-Blake posted support for his finalists by tweeting just before the end of the episode, "It's been a real treat to work with y'all @jimranger @IanFlanigan!
+Blake had previously posted support for his finalists by tweeting just before the end of the episode, "It's been a real treat to work with y'all @jimranger @IanFlanigan!
 We'll get Blake Shelton & the Husky Boys back together one day."

 The episode's guest performers included Jason Derulo, Lewis Capaldi, Dan + Shay, Lauren Daigle, 24kGoldn and iann dior, and Florida Georgia Line with Nelly.